Minimum degrees for powers of paths and cycles: Structure and methods

 The proof approach is similar to that of Lemma~\ref{lem:high-min-deg-gen-//-intclique-clique-factor}; however, in this case we skip stage one and it turns out that we never fail to extend in stage two.
-Note that a copy of $K_k$ extending an edge from $F$ has at least $q$ common neighbours not in $U_1$ (which contains $F$) or a `bad' set $A$.
+Note that a copy of $K_k$ extending an edge from $F$ has at least $q$ common neighbours outside of both $U_1$ (which contains $F$) and a `bad' set $A$.

-\begin{proof} Let $\overline{F}\subseteq F$ satisfy $|\overline{F}|=\min\left\lbrace|F|,q\right\rbrace$.
+\begin{proof} Let $\overline{F}\subseteq F$ satisfy $|\overline{F}|=\max\left\lbrace0,\min\left\lbrace|F|,q\right\rbrace\right\rbrace$.
 We will eventually extend each edge of $\overline{F}$ to a copy of $K_{k+1}$ using vertices in $X_1,\dots,X_{k-1}$.
 Note that the resultant copies of $K_{k+1}$ will be $K_{k+1}$-connected by~\ref{item:constr-layers-connected}.